PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 > If you are not willing to work for it, then don't complain about not having it.

-It is said that money isn't everything, which may be true in certain situations.
-But we can't argue out that in this our world money solves 95% of our problems.
-We need money for virtually everything.
-If we can truly know what comfort means in life, we need money.
+Money isn't everything, as the saying goes, and this may be true in some cases.
+However, we cannot deny that money solves 95% of our problems in our world.
+Money is required for almost everything.
+We need money to properly understand what it means to be comfortable in life.

-Any person in your life who always complains they are still broke but doesn't do anything about their situation would be hard to deal with.
+Anyone in your life who constantly complains about how broke they are yet does nothing to improve their condition would be be hard to deal with.

-One of the benefits of friendship or any kind of intimate relationship is that the other person would be able to come through for us in times of our need.
-This is not something we think about, but we expect it.
+One of the advantages of friendship or any other type of personal relationship is that the other person will be able to help us when we are in need.
+We don't think about it, but it's something we anticipate.

-Any person in your life who depends on you all the time because they complain they are still broke would at point feel a sense of entitlement to your resources.
-This is very dangerous for any kind of relationship.
+Anyone who relies on you all of the time because they claim they are financially broke will eventually feel entitled to your resources.
+This is particularly toxic to any relationship.

 > Being broke is not a dollar amount.
 It's your lack of ambition and vision.